- May 2, 2020

 Rick Davidson (CRD # 1315988) was a Financial Advisor at National Securities Corp. in New York, NY.
 Rick Davidson has been in the securities industry since 1985 and previously worked at Jeffries, LLC and Morgan Stanley.
 Rick Davidson is currently working at Aegis Capital.

-The Wolper Law Firm has been retained by three investors who were sold equity-linked auto-callable structured notes, junk bonds and other structured products by Rick Davidson and experienced significant investment losses.
+The Wolper Law Firm, P.A. has been retained by three investors who were sold equity-linked auto-callable structured notes, junk bonds and other structured products by Rick Davidson and experienced significant investment losses.
 In some instances, these securities were highly concentrated in the customer’s account.

 Auto-callable structured notes are short-term market linked investments that offer investors a coupon (i.e., income stream).
 The auto-callable structured note is linked to an underlying index or stock and has a maturity date on which the investor can receive a return of his or her principal.
 If, however, the value of the underlying index or security falls below a certain threshold prior to maturity, the investor stands to lose significant principal or, worse, get “put” the underlying stock at a depressed price.
 Auto-callable structured notes have become popular in recent years because they pay above-average commissions to brokers, which served as incentive to sell them to customers.